What’s the best way to contact Hero Dogs?

 How is Hero Dogs different from other service dog providers?

-Hero Dogs, Inc. has chosen to serve veterans and first-responders exclusively.
-We will train dogs to meet the needs of veterans and first-responders with multiple disabilities – mobility challenges, hearing loss, effects of chronic illness, and/or mental health conditions.
-Other assistance dog organizations traditionally train a dog for a single purpose only (e.g., leading the blind, aiding the hearing impaired).
 In addition, the Washington, D.C. area is home to thousands of returning veterans with special needs.
 These heroes must compete with other disabled individuals applying for a service dog via a few national-level service programs.
-Thus, a local organization which is dedicated to the unique needs of veterans and first-responders is important and necessary.
-Hero Dogs provides an extremely high level of individualized training and support to its teams over the lifetime of the partnership.
+Therefore, a local organization which is dedicated to the unique needs of veterans and first-responders is important and necessary.

 What do service dogs do?